Combinatorial description of the principal congruence subgroup $\gamma$(2) in SL(2, z): The main result of this paper

 The following statement is our main result.
-It gives a combinatorial characteristic of solutions of equation~\eqref{ThePbl} for~$n\geq3$.
-Note that the product of elements of $\SL(2,\Z)$ commutes with the projection of the entries of matrices to~$\Z/2\Z$.
-This allows one to make all the computations in $\SL(2,\Z/2\Z)$.
+It gives a~ combinatorial characterization of the solutions of equation~\eqref{ThePbl} for \(n\geq3\).
+Note that the product of elements of \(\SL(2,\Z)\) commutes with the projection of the entries of matrices to \(\Z/2\Z\).
+This allows one to make all the computations in \(\SL(2,\Z/2\Z)\).

-\begin{thm} (i) Every quiddity of a $(3|4)$-dissection of an $n$-gon is a solution of equation~\eqref{ThePbl}.